 All of the REI tents we’ve reviewed are excellent values and best-of-breed.
 If the REI Half Dome 2 Plus is a little too heavy for you to carry, we recommend the REI Quarter Dome 2 Tent which is closer to 3 lbs in weight.
 If you want something a little less expensive, check out the REI Passage 2.
 Both of these are great tents but have less interior volume than the Half Dome 2 Plus.

-Disclosure: REI provided a tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: REI provided a tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.